 Ultimately, Michael Kitces retains the final say on which articles are eventually published based on the final edited version, but we try to work proactively with prospective authors to figure out early on if something isn’t a good fit for the site (via the Outline Review process).

 Guest posts for Nerd’s Eye View are expected to provide thorough in-depth “nerdy” treatment of their subject matter; accordingly, the typical guest post is 2,500 – 5,000+ words and provides a good balance between information, insight, and instruction.

 In addition, please note that while we rely on our guest authors’ expertise, we also expect authors to include hyperlinks to appropriate citations (e.g., external references or other sources) within their draft.
 However, this may include references to Guest Author’s other articles and content (e.g., on their own website) if information is properly sourced and referenced there.

 - Can I pay you to publish my article?
 The Nerd’s Eye View does not accept payment for articles to be posted (i.e., no “paid links” or “paid guest post” articles).
 Content will be selected solely on the basis of content merit.

 - Does Kitces.com pay Guest Authors for their work?
-Guest Authors who submit a single Guest Post to establish their expertise and credibility (and generate linkbacks for SEO purposes) generally are not paid an honorarium.
-However, Kitces.com does sometimes pay an honorarium to subject matter experts who provide content on a committed ongoing basis (as negotiated with our Editors).
+Guest Authors who submit a single Guest Post to establish their expertise and credibility (and generate linkbacks for SEO purposes) are generally paid an honorarium between $500-1500.

 - Will Kitces.com consider an article I’ve already published elsewhere?
 Guest post submissions are typically original content for the Nerd’s Eye View blog, but articles that have been previously published elsewhere will be considered (assuming you as the author retain the copyright to republish the content).